 Step 1.
 Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Tools and utilities" tab page.

 Qiling Disk Master can also help you do much more than gauge the temperature of your SSD.
-For example, here are also some functions the Qiling Disk Master can provide for you, and you can learn about them as follows:
+It can provide various functions, including [insert functions here, e.g.

-Microsoft introduced the Manage Disks and Volumes feature with the Windows 10 Build 20226.
-This helps you check the temperature of your SSD without downloading any additional software.
-However, you won't be able to optimize any temperature graphs if your SSD is overheating.
+Microsoft introduced the Manage Disks and Volumes feature in Windows 10 Build 20226, allowing users to check the temperature of their SSD without needing additional software.
+However, if an SSD is overheating, users won't be able to optimize temperature graphs.

 Step 1.
 Go to your system "Settings" and locate "Storage."